RajeshDuggilla/ProductStore/replit.md

 ## Overview

-This is a Django-based product listing website that allows users to browse products, view detailed product information, and manage products through Django admin.
-The application serves as a foundation for an e-commerce platform with plans for future cart and checkout functionality.
+This is a comprehensive Django-based e-commerce website that provides complete online shopping functionality.
+Users can browse products, manage shopping carts, create accounts, place orders, and track their purchase history.
+The application includes user authentication, order management, and an intuitive admin interface for product and order management.
 It's designed to run on both local machines and cloud platforms like Replit.

+## Current Status

+✅ **Phase 1 Complete**: Basic product listing with Django admin
+✅ **Phase 2 Complete**: Categories, search, filtering, pagination, and shopping cart
+✅ **Phase 3 Complete**: User authentication and order tracking system
+🔄 **Phase 4 In Progress**: Advanced features and polish

 ## User Preferences